 (Read my article, how to care for rosemary in pots).

-The right soil for growing rosemary is perhaps more important then the watering schedule when it comes to keeping the plant healthy and avoiding root rot.
+For the many years I have grown my beloved rosemary plants, I have learned that The right soil for growing rosemary is perhaps more important than the watering schedule when it comes to keeping the plant healthy and avoiding root rot.

-(If your rosemary is turning brown the read my article for how to solve it).
+(If your rosemary is turning brown read my article for how to solve it).

-Ordinary potting soil is likely to retain too much moisture for rosemary on its own but is appropriate if it is amended with horticultural sand or grit to recreates the sandy soil conditions of the rosemary native Mediterranean range.
+I discovered through some trial and error that ordinary potting soil is likely to retain too much moisture for rosemary on its own, but if it is amended with horticultural sand or grit to recreate the sandy soil conditions of the rosemary native Mediterranean range.

-Mix around 1/3 sand or grit (by volume) with 2/3s potting soil or multipurpose compost for the optimal drainage conditions for rosemary.
+I Mix atleast 1/3 sand or grit (by volume) with 2/3s potting soil or multipurpose compost for the optimal drainage conditions for rosemary.
 Sand and grit ensure a porous structure that allows water to drain effectively to avoid root rot.

-This applies whether your rosemary is in a pot or whether you are planting rosemary in a garden boarder or raised bed.
+This applies whether your rosemary is in a pot or whether you are planting rosemary in a garden border or raised bed.

-This soil mix emulates the preferred drainage conditions of the rosemary and the preferred nutrient profile (rosemary requires low to medium fertility soil) of rosemary.
+This soil mix emulates the preferred drainage conditions of rosemary and the preferred nutrient profile (rosemary requires low to medium fertility soil).

 (Read my article, best potting soil for rosemary).

-Rosemary is a drought tolerant plant that does not like damp soil so it is essential that you plant rosemary in pots or containers with drainage holes in the base to allow excess water to escape away from the roots.
+Rosemary is a drought-tolerant plant that does not like damp soil, so you must plant rosemary in pots or containers with drainage holes in the base to allow excess water to escape away from the roots.

-Also watering, so that water trickles from the base of the pot is a good way to ensure that you have watered rosemary with enough water to reach the roots.
+Also remember we talked about watering, so that water trickles from the base of the pot is a good way to ensure that you have watered rosemary with enough water to reach the roots.

-If rosemary are planted in pots without drainage holes the water pools around the roots, causing root rot and the plant dies back.
+If rosemary is planted in pots without drainage holes the water pools around the roots, causing root rot and the plant dies back.

 Water can still pool around the roots of potted rosemary because: